Get a Head Start on Your Healthier Resolutions

 It’s almost holiday time – family fun, parties, food … and more food!

-Food is everywhere this time of year, but does that mean that all your health and fitness progress over the last 10 months needs to stop for the holidays?
-Hardly!
+Food is everywhere this time of year, but that doesn't mean all of your health and fitness progress over the last 10 months needs to stop!

 Americans only gain an average of 3-4 pounds every holiday season.
 However, most of us never lose that excess weight once the festivities are over.
 This leads to a gradual accumulation of excess weight year after year, setting us up for health problems.